ashutoshvm-off/library-attendance/README.md

 ---

-**LibraryOS** - Making library management modern, efficient, and beautiful! 📚✨
+**LibraryOS** - Making library management modern, efficient, and beautiful for ASIET! 📚✨

 Built with ❤️ using Next.js, TypeScript, and Appwrite.